stargazers/flac_to_mp3/README.md

     * Path where we encode mp3 files
 * LAME_PRESET
     * What LAME preset we want to use.
 If not given "extreme" is used.
+* TEST_RUN
+    * If we do not want to generate mp3 but instead see debugging infos etc.
+* DO_NOT_USE_COVER_JPG
+    * If album cover art is not found on FLAC metadata, we search album art from file in FLAC folder.
+Use this if you do NOT want to use images.
+ * DEFAULT_ALBUM_ART_FILENAME
+    * If we need to use external image file from FLAC folder, what filename we should use by default when looking for cover art file?
+By default this script search for cover-480x480.jpg.
+Reason for this filename is that Sandisk Mp3 player supports only images with 480x480 px size and I want to keep cover.jpg as big as I find but on mp3 I want to use smaller cover file if that exists in FLAC path.
 ## Usage with environment variables

 ```FLAC_WATCHFOLDER=/home/stargazers/flac/ MP3_OUTPUT_FOLDER=/home/stargazers/mp3/ LAME_PRESET=standard python3 flac_to_mp3.py```